 The electrostatic tugging force used for towing is dependent on the charging that occurs on both the tug and deputy.
 Several factors influence this charging process.
 Naturally occurring ion and electron plasma currents are collected by the spacecraft, and photoelectrons may be emitted depending on the spacecraft potential and presence of sunlight.
 Focused electron beam emission by the tug is used for charge control.
 When the electron beam is absorbed by the deputy, secondary electron emission occurs as the incoming beam electrons excite and release electrons from the deputy surface material.
 The potential levels achieved by the tug and deputy result from a balance of these various current sources.
-To compute these potentials, the charging model developed in Reference 9 is applied.
+To compute these potentials, the charging model developed in [29] is applied.
+Note that the numerical values used below for the various parameters in the charging model are taken directly from their work.

 A photoelectron current occurs whenever the spacecraft are in sunlight.
-This current is modeled by where φ is the spacecraft potential, $T{ph} = 2 \text{ eV}$ is the temperature of the emitted photoelectrons, $j{ph,0} = 20 \ \mu\text{A}/\text{m}^2$ is the photoelectron flux, and A{\perp} is the cross-sectional area exposed to sunlight.
+This current is modeled by where φ is the spacecraft potential, $T{ph}=2$ eV is the temperature of the emitted photoelectrons, $j{ph,0}=20~\mu\text{A/m}^2$ is the photoelectron flux, and A{\perp} is the cross-sectional area exposed to sunlight.